Aberdeen crop scientist killed in Pebble Creek avalanche

 “Genetic tools he created, including methods of plant regeneration from culture, have been widely used by scientists working to increase the understanding of barley genetics,” according to the USDA press release.

+Laura Wilder, executive director of the Idaho Barley Commission, said Bregitzer made substantial contributions to the barley industry throughout the past 30 years and his death represents a “huge loss, personally and professionally.”

+“He’s well regarded and well known around the country for his excellence in research and his contributions to the industry,” Wilder said.

-Bregitzer's longtime friend and colleague, University of Idaho Extension cereals pathologist Juliet Marshall, said he earned a good reputation in the barley breeding community for his work on "barley genetics, tissue culture, transposable elements and the development of specialty barley cultivars."
+Bregitzer’s longtime friend and colleague, University of Idaho Extension cereals pathologist Juliet Marshall, said he was a leader in the barley breeding community with his work on “barley genetics, tissue culture, transposable elements and the development of specialty barley cultivars.”

 Marshall said he was also instrumental in researching Fusarium head blight resistance in winter and spring barley, and he was at the forefront of developing testing protocols for future GMO barley.